Object-Oriented Programming for Data Science Developers [In-Depth]

 The principles of OOP, such as encapsulation, abstraction, inheritance, and polymorphism, are universal.
 They represent a mindset of organizing code around entities and their interactions.
 Whether you’re implementing these concepts in Python, Java, or C++, the core thought process remains consistent.
 What changes are the tools and syntax used to express these ideas.
 For example:

-method for initialization, while a Java class uses a constructor with the same name as the class._protected
+A Python class may use the __init__ method for initialization, while a Java class uses a constructor with the same name as the class.

 Regardless of the language or syntax, programming is fundamentally about solving problems.